 - speaking and listening

-The tasks and tests are taken when the school chooses.
+The tasks and tests are optional 2021 and can be taken when the school chooses.

 Your child’s teacher will use the child’s work (including spoken work and homework) to work out what level your child is at in each area.

 - Multiplication Check (Year 4 - optional for 2021)

 Statutory Assessment Tests (Year 6)